mongodb/docs/source/administration/replica-sets.rst

 Failover and Recovery
 ~~~~~~~~~~~~~~~~~~~~~

-In most cases failover occurs with out administrator intervention,
+In most cases, failover occurs with out administrator intervention
 seconds after the :term:`primary` steps down or becomes inaccessible
 and ineligible to act as primary.
 If your MongoDB deployment does not
 failover according to expectations, consider the following operational